 This is where the real benefit of Bitbar Cloud execution comes into play.
-You can use any number of iOS devices for simultaneous test runs (we’re NOT limiting number of concurrently used iOS devices anyhow!).
+You can use any number of iOS devices for simultaneous test runs (we’re NOT limiting the number of concurrently used iOS devices anyhow!).
 So, pick the devices you want for a test run on the test run creation wizard step number 3.

 After this is done, simply click through the wizard and start a test run.
-The green START button is available in all phases of the test run creation wizard on bottom right.
+The green START button is available in all phases of the test run creation wizard on the bottom right.

 All Done!
 Now, let’s take a look at results!

 The first thing after test runs are ready is to check how it did on devices you picked for a test run.
 The first view provides details of test success/failure on each and every device.
 This view also provides information on how to long the test run took